dpethes/imgui-pas/README.md

 Builds with Freepascal 3.0.0 and later, other compilers are untested (it should support 2.6.0 and higher though).

 ## Usage
 Copy imgui.pas and cimgui binary to your project folder.
-See the examples for how to integrate it with your rendering pipeline (work in progress) and the "getting started" section in imgui.cpp.
+See the examples for how to integrate it with your rendering pipeline and the "getting started" section in imgui.cpp.

 ## See Also
 https://github.com/ocornut/imgui